 Pretty toothsome.
 Fresh fruit, lots of smokey oolong tea dried rosemary—that is to say, marked by brett, which may be a deal-breaker for some of you—but I like this more & more as it’s open.
 Warm, its feet in the earth, but fresh.
 Ninety percent lladonner pelut a.k.a. ancient Catalan grenache, ten percent carignan. — 2 years ago

 Fuck my tasting notes.
-This is crystalline, superlative, special wine from a gentleman whose work we will not see again, — a year ago
+This is crystalline, superlative, special wine from a gentleman whose work we will not see again, — 2 years ago

 Sappy, vinous.
 Mulberries & ivy.
 Really good. — 2 years ago

-Savory/reductive/smoky do decant, beautiful wine from a difficult vintage — a year ago
+Savory/reductive/smoky do decant, beautiful wine from a difficult vintage — 2 years ago

 Yes yes yes — 2 years ago